Dynaplug Racer Pro Review – Fast, Lightweight Tubeless Tire Plug Kit

 What’s the difference between the Racer and Racer Pro?

-Short answer - absolutely!
+Absolutely.
 I've had Dynaplugs survive the life of the tire without issue.
-However, for races - I usually prefer to run tires that are new or almost new and have no plugs just minimize flat risk.
+That said, for races I usually prefer to run tires that are new or almost new and have no plugs just to minimize flat risk.

 Can you reuse Dynaplug tools?